xunker/multi_zip/README.md

 This work is inspired by [multi_json](https://github.com/intridea/multi_json) and [multi_xml](https://github.com/sferik/multi_xml).
-The first version was written while I was visiting Japan in 2014 and is dedicated to the Rubyists of Asukusa.rb and John Mettreux.
+The first version was written while I was visiting Japan in 2014 and is dedicated to the Rubyists of [Asukusa.rb](https://asakusarb.doorkeeper.jp/), [John Mettraux](https://twitter.com/jmettraux) and all the good people I met there.

 ## Installation